Chapter 3: The Reading Journal Protocol

 Example of Synthesis (Strong)

-This creates a unifying claim (intensity matters more than valence) and shows how the three sources support that claim in different ways.
+This creates a unifying claim (emotional complexity matters more than valence) and shows how the three sources support that claim in different ways.

 Synthesis is harder because it requires you to see patterns across sources.
 But it’s also what literature reviews demand.
-You’re not just reporting what others found—you’re arguing for a particular interpretation of the collective evidence.
+You’re not just reporting what others found.
+You’re arguing for a particular interpretation of the collective evidence.
+This skill transfers directly: a literature review on crisis communication framing uses the same synthesis logic, just with different sources.

 The Connection Habit: Linking Ideas